oktaytuncay/Kubernetes/kubernetes.md

 **Replicaset Example:**

 It's very similar to replication controller.
-- apiVersion is different what we had before for application controller
+- The `apiVersion` is different from what we had before for the application controller
 - The spec section is exactly the same except!
   - ReplicaSet requires a selector definition, the selector section helps the ReplicatSet identify what pods fall under it.
-It's because ReplicaSet also manage pods that were not created as part of the ReplicaSet creation.
+It's because ReplicaSet also manages pods that were not created as part of the ReplicaSet creation.
 For example, there were pods created before the creation of the ReplicaSet that matched labels specified in the selector.
-The ReplicaSet also take those pods into consideration when creating the replicas.
+The ReplicaSet also takes those pods into consideration when creating the replicas.
-  The selector is not a required field in case of a replication controller, but it's still available.
+  The selector is not a required field in the case of a replication controller, but it's still available.
 When you skip, it assumes it to be the same as the labels provided in the pod definition file.
-In case of ReplicaSet, a user input is required for this property and it has to be written in the form of `MatchLabels`.
+In the case of ReplicaSet, user input is required for this property and it has to be written in the form of `MatchLabels`.
 - A MatchLabel selector simply matches the labels specified under it to the labels on the pod.
 - The ReplicaSet selector also provides many other options for matching labels that were not available in the replication controller.